wp-plugins/subtitles/README.txt

 == Upgrade Notice ==

-= v2.0.1 (November 6th, 2014) =
+= v2.1.0 (July 20th, 2015) =

-- Bug Fix: Do not show subtitles in RSS feeds (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/32)).
+- Extra: Add a Subtitle column into the Posts and Pages admin screens.
-- Extra: Russian (ru_RU) language packs added
+- Extra: We have added in a way for developers to allow more tags in subtitles input.
-- Extra: Better WordPress Coding Standards
+- Extra: Update plugin POT.
-- Extra: WordPress 4.1 introduced a new hook called `edit_form_before_permalink` that allows us to move Subtitles into a more natural position, just underneath the post title.
-Let's use that and preserve backwards compatibility for older versions of WordPress (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/30)).
+- Patch: Remove font sizing from hidden entry subtitle in comments area (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/46])).